How Can I Be a True Follower of Christ

 What is Following Christ?

-To follow Christ is much more involved than most understand.
-Following Christ means learning how to becoming a “true Christian.”
-Christ, when He walked upon earth, was the example of what a “true Christian” really is, and Jesus told us most specifically to “follow Me” (Mark 8:34), for if we don’t “follow after me…[we are] not worthy of me” (Matthew 10:38).
+Christ, when He walked upon earth, was the example of what a “true Christian” really is.
+He expects us to do as He did.
+Jesus told us most specifically to “follow Me” (Mark 8:34), for if we don’t “follow after me…[we are] not worthy of me” (Matthew 10:38).

 “I am the light of the world.
 Whoever follows me will not walk in darkness, but will have the light of life [will know how to find Eternal Life]” (John 8:12).